West Yorkshire

 The care settings we fund in Leeds

 Each care setting is registered, run and underwritten differently, and we arrange finance for all of them in Leeds and across West Yorkshire.
 That covers elderly residential and nursing homes, dementia and memory care, specialist and high-acuity care, supported living, learning disability and mental health settings, children's homes, and retirement and extra-care schemes.
 A nursing home turns on clinical staffing and acuity.
 A children's home turns on Ofsted standing and local-authority commissioning.
 Knowing which lender backs which setting here, and at what leverage, is the work we do before a case ever reaches a credit committee.
+Local planning records show recent care-related activity in the Leeds area, a read on demand for modern bed stock locally.

 What the Yorkshire and the Humber care market means for funding in Leeds